Timothy C. Hain, MD Page last modified: November 8, 2014 Click here to go to the main autoimmune inner ear disease page

 "Atypical" Cogans syndrome is the association of the typical hearing symptoms with other ocular symptoms including scleritis or episcleritis, retinitis, optic neuritis, glaucoma, dry eye, ptosis, etc. (Grasland et al, 2004; Cundiff et al, 2006).
 The diagnosis of "atypical Cogans", should be considered with much greater skepticism than Cogans with interstitial keratitis, as combining (for example), Meniere's with glaucoma could potentially generate a large number of falsely diagnosed patients.
 The author's position is that the diagnosis of Cogan's should be referred for patients with the so-called "classic" syndrome.

 Treatment is with vigorous immune suppression to avoid deafness and visual deterioration.
 Steroid treatment is usually first attempted (1 mg/kg/day equivalent of prednisone), over 2-4 weeks.
 If this is successful, then additional immunosuppression is often used.
 As high dose steroids are associated with the possibility of severe complications, other drugs that may be substituted or added on are methotrexate, cyclophosphamide, azathiprine, mycophenolate moefetil, and cyclosporin.
-Anti-TNF drugs such as entanercept are also thought to be sometimes helpful (Murphy et al, 2009)
+Anti-TNF drugs such as entanercept are also thought to be sometimes helpful (Murphy et al, 2009).
+The deafness in Cogan's syndrome can be reasonably well treated with the Cochlear Implant (Bacciu et al, 2014).

 A patient with Cogan's syndrome volunteered to put her story on line, and it can be found by clicking here.